TaitoUnited/full-stack-template/www/README.md

     taito start
     taito shell:www

+*FOR PLAIN STATIC FILES:* Exit the shell and add static files to www/assets with your code editor.

 *FOR GATSBY ONLY:* Create a new Gatsby site based on one of the [starters](https://www.gatsbyjs.org/starters?v=2) (NOTE: Select 'npm' as package manager and ignore the 'git commit' error):